If you’ve recently moved to Texas, just got your driver’s license, or purchased a new vehicle, congratulations!

 Uninsured and underinsured coverage has two components to it: bodily injury and property damage.

-This insurance protects you if you’re hurt in an accident caused by a driver who doesn’t have insurance or who doesn’t have enough coverage to take care of the damages.
+This insurance protects you if you’re hurt in an accident caused by someone who is driving without insurance or who doesn’t have enough coverage to take care of the damages.

 For this coverage, you have to pay a deductible.
 A deductible is the amount of a claim that you must pay yourself before your insurance policy kicks in.